Lick It Up (song)

-"Lick It Up" is a song by American rock band Kiss.
-It is the title track to the group's 1983 album of the same name.
-The song was released as the album's first single, and it was a Top 40 hit in the United Kingdom, although it failed to chart as highly in the band's native U.S. Musicians Paul Stanley and Vinnie Vincent composed the track.
+"Lick It Up" is a song by the American rock band Kiss.
+The title track to the group's 1983 album of the same name, it was released as the album's first single.
+Musicians Paul Stanley and Vinnie Vincent composed the song.
+It was a Top 40 hit in the United Kingdom, although it failed to chart as highly in the band's native U.S.

-"Lick It Up" is a staple of the band's live performances.
-Due to its popularity among fans, Kiss has performed the song over one thousand and five hundred times as of December 2022, making it one of the group's top ten most played pieces.
+"Lick It Up" has been staple of the band's live performances.
+Due to its popularity among fans, Kiss has performed the song over 1,500 times as of December 2024, making it one of the group's top ten most-played pieces.

 Song information

 A video was made to promote the single.
 It was the first music clip to feature the band without its makeup.
 The video premiered on MTV on September 18, 1983, in a half-hour special hosted by J. J. Jackson.
 Despite the hype and promotion for the single, it stalled at #66 on the American Billboard Hot 100.
 However, the song broke into the Top 40 in several other countries.

 Kiss has performed "Lick It Up" on most of its tours since the single's release.
 The track was featured on the group's live albums Alive III and Kiss Symphony: Alive IV.
 It also appears on 2001's The Box Set.
 While a few others have been played in limited to rare occasions over the years, it is the only song from the band's unmasked era that has been regularly played live as a setlist staple since they returned to wearing their trademark makeup in 1996.